Take A Coastal Road Trip From San Francisco to Half Moon Bay

 The scenic (highway-free) route from San Francisco to Half Moon Bay takes about an hour, so it’s an easy half- or full-day trip from the city.
 If you want to spend the night in Half Moon Bay, here’s where to book:

 The 54 rooms at this oceanfront hotel are designed to look like homey beach cottages, with living room areas that open onto a balcony or patio.
 At sunset you’ll see a few brave surfers tackling crashing waves; at sunset, walk out onto Half Moon Bay jetty and watch as the sun melts into the Pacific.
-A light breakfast is included in the hotel’s room rate; next door is casual seafood restaurant Sam’s Chowder Joint, and just down the road is Half Moon Bay Brewing Company.
+A light breakfast is included in the hotel’s room rate; next door is casual seafood restaurant Sam’s Chowder House, and just down the road is Half Moon Bay Brewing Company.
 Beach House is 10 minutes’ drive from downtown Half Moon Bay (you can also bike roughly 25 minutes along the Half Moon Bay Coastal Trail).
 Low season from $265; high season $305Beach House Half Moon Bay.
 Photo courtesy of Tablet Hotels

 If you want to spend the night near Big Basin Redwoods State Park, here’s where to book:

 Twenty-five minutes’ drive from Big Basin’s visitor center is this charming four-room inn in a 1920s